 Charlie with John Kerry and Teresa Heinz Kerry on

 This Moment on Earth booktour.

-In Charlie's words "I advocate to give voice to the people whose voices are ignored or not heard and to the natural systems that have no voice."
+In Charlie's words "We advocate to give voice to the people whose voices are ignored or not heard and to the natural systems that have no voice."

 Check out our Urgent Issues page for news and links on pressing, national environmental issues.